byllc/human_activity_analysis/CODEBOOK.md

 # Human Activity Analysis Dataset

-NOTE: Much content from here was taken from the sources at [1] and [2]

 ## Experiment & Data Set

 The source data set was collected from the accelerometers of Samsung Galaxy S smartphones during a range of experiments.